uqee/coretechs-stackedit-workspace/Documents Odds96/BRD-2522/GeneralBettingRules.md.md

 - Baseball - National (American) League Winner
 - Volleyball - Italian Superlega Winner

+All outright bets regarding team’s or players’ statistics such as goals, corners, yellow and red cards are settled taking into account extra time in play-off matches.
+The goals scored in a penalty shootout do not count.

 Unless otherwise stated, outright markets are considered All-in Run or Not, therefore bets will stand on any team which does not complete all of its fixtures and either retires or forfeits the competition.